BatchClayderman/Cryptography-Schemes/README.md

 # Cryptography Schemes

-Two proposed cryptography schemes with their baselines have been implemented here based on the Python (3.x) programming language and the Python charm library under the Ubuntu (24.04.1 LTS) operating system (WSL).
+Some proposed cryptography schemes with their baselines have been implemented here based on the Python (3.x) programming language and the Python charm library under the Ubuntu (24.04.1 LTS) operating system (WSL).

 ## 1. Introduction